-The fifth Radio Ink Hispanic Radio Conference will bring together leaders in the Hispanic radio community and experts in Hispanic advertising and media for a comprehensive overview of opportunities and strategies within this rapidly transforming sector.
-The conference will be held March 10-11 at the Hyatt Regency Mission Bay in San Diego.
+The Radio Ink Hispanic Radio Conference brings together leaders in the Hispanic radio community and experts in Hispanic advertising and media for a comprehensive overview of opportunities and strategies within this rapidly transforming sector.
+The 2016 conference will be held March 22-23 at the Hyatt Regency Pier Sixty-Six in Fort Lauderdale.

-This conference will inspire stations, brands, advertisers, media companies, and those working in Hispanic radio and inform them about how to best take advantage of the current opportunity provided by new census information.
+This conference will inspire stations, brands, advertisers, media companies, and those working in Hispanic radio and inform them about how to best take advantage of current opportunities.
 Not only will this conference reveal strategy and tactics to increase investment by advertisers into the Hispanic radio sector, it will empower and arm troops selling Hispanic radio with the data and tools necessary to increase advertising and ensure advancement within this highly regarded demographic.

-"Hispanic radio is kind of a microcosm of both the industry and the populations it serves," said Deborah Parenti, EVP/Radio, Streamline Publishing, parent company of Radio Ink.
-"From its launch in 2007, the Hispanic Radio Conference has aimed to embrace all of those facets with an agenda that spotlights the opportunities, address the challenges, and unites the leadership of Hispanic radio.
-We are excited and proud to work with the Hispanic radio industry again in presenting the 2014 Hispanic Radio Conference in San Diego."
+"Hispanic radio is kind of a microcosm of both the industry and the populations it serves," said Radio Ink Publisher Deborah Parenti.
+"From its launch in 2007, the Hispanic Radio Conference has aimed to embrace all of those facets with an agenda that spotlights the opportunities, addresses the challenges, and unites the leadership of Hispanic radio.
+We are excited and proud to work with the Hispanic radio industry again in presenting the 2016 Hispanic Radio Conference in Fort Lauderdale."

 Over the past few decades, the Hispanic radio landscape has evolved significantly.
 No longer a regional specialty, Hispanic radio formats have cropped up nationally as general-market radio companies are recognizing the value of Hispanic programming, and of serving Spanish-language radio in all formats, for all demographics.

 Census Info Underscores Vital Need for Satisfactory Spanish-Language Programming